akhasoft/Yakhont/README.md

 ## LICENSE

-    Copyright 2016 akha, a.k.a.
+    Copyright (C) 2015-2017 akha, a.k.a.
 Alexander Kharitonov

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.